Aderbal Lana

-Aderbal Domingos Lana (born 10 November 1946), is a Brazilian football coach and former player who played as a left-back.
-He is the current head coach of Amazonas.
+Aderbal Domingos Lana (born 10 November 1946), is a Brazilian football coach and former player who is the current technical coordinator of Amazonas.

 Lana is known as the oldest active coach in Brazil.

-Player career
+Playing career

 Known as Aderbal as a player, he began his career with hometown side Uberlândia.
-He also played for Anápolis, Itumbiara and Atlético Goianiense before retiring with Itumbiara in 1973, aged 26, to become the club's head coach.
+A left-back, also played for Anápolis, Itumbiara and Atlético Goianiense before retiring with Itumbiara in 1973, aged 26, to become the club's head coach.

 Coaching career

 After three years in charge of Itumbiara, Lana was appointed head coach of Goiânia in 1976, with the club in the Série A. He later returned to Itumbiara, having two distinct spells at the club and being in charge of Atlético Goianiense, Uberlândia and Mixto before taking over Goiás in 1982.

 In 1985, after being in charge of Vila Nova and Anápolis, Lana took over Nacional-AM and led the club to a Campeonato Amazonense title in that year.
 In the following year, after a short period at Mixto, he returned to Nacional, again winning the state league.

 After three years at Nacional, Lana moved to Rio Negro-AM in 1989, also leading the club to a state league title.
 He later returned to Nacional in 1991, and moved abroad to Al Raed in Saudi Arabia in the following year.

 Lana only returned to the Amazonas state in 1996, after a period back at Itumbiara, to take over São Raimundo-AM.
 He remained at the club for nearly six years, winning three consecutive Amazonense titles (1997, 1998 and 1999) and two Copa Norte titles (1999 and 2000), also being a runner-up in 1999 Campeonato Brasileiro Série C against Fluminense, in addition to achieving a historic victory against São Paulo in the 2003 Copa do Brasil.
 Lana left São Raimundo for Fortaleza in September 2001.

 Lana returned to Nacional in October 2001, but left on 22 April of the following year to take over Goiânia, before returning to São Raimundo in September 2002.
 He left the latter in August 2003.

 After starting the 2004 season back at Itumbiara, Lana returned to Vila Nova in August of that year, remaining in charge until 15 October.
 After a short period at ADAP, he took over Série B side Anapolina in April 2005, leaving in July.
 He later led newly-created Canedense to a promotion from the Campeonato Goiano Terceira Divisão.

 Lana returned to Amazonas in March 2006, and led Fast Clube to the finals of the state league.
 He was later in charge of Canedense in their first-ever Campeonato Goiano campaign, returning to Fast shortly after and then back to Canedense in January 2008.

 Lana returned to Nacional on 11 March 2008, and began the 2009 season at the helm of Anápolis.
 He spent a short period at Penarol-AM before returning to Fast, and then leading Nacional in the Série D.